Darktable crashes when I import a folder w/ JPG files

 /usr/share/darktable/gdb_commands:2: Error in sourced command file:

-#5 Updated by Francisco Cribari almost 4 years ago
+#5 Updated by Francisco Cribari about 4 years ago

 An update: I copied all image and XMP files to a different folder, deleted the old folder and imported the new folder into Darktable.
 The good news is that Darktable no longer crashes.
 The bad news is that I lost all edits made in ten photos.
 When I open these photos all I see in the history field is 0 - original .

-#6 Updated by Ulrich Pegelow almost 4 years ago
+#6 Updated by Ulrich Pegelow about 4 years ago

 - Priority changed from Low to Medium